AnggaR96s/Reforestation/README.md

-## What do you call cheese by itself?
-Provolone.
+## What did the shy pebble wish for?
+That she was a little boulder.